kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Currently, kueue doesn't delete its own K8s objects leaving it to K8s' GC to manage retention of objects created by kueue such as Pods, Jobs, Workloads etc. We don't set any expiration on them so by default they are kept forever.
-Based on the usage pattern including amount of jobs created, their complexity and frequency over time those objects can accumulate which leads to unnecessary usage of etcd storage as well as gradual increase of kueue's memory footprint.
-Some of these objects, like finished Workloads don't contain any useful information which could be used for additional purposes like debugging.
-That's why based on user's feedback in [#1618](https://github.com/kubernetes-sigs/kueue/issues/1618) or [#1789](https://github.com/kubernetes-sigs/kueue/issues/1789) a mechanism of garabge collection of finished Workloads is being proposed.
+Currently, kueue does not delete its own Kubernetes objects, leaving it to Kubernetes' garbage collector (GC) to manage the retention of objects created by kueue, such as Pods, Jobs, and Workloads.
+We do not set any expiration on these objects, so by default, they are kept indefinitely.
+Based on usage patterns, including the amount of jobs created, their complexity, and frequency over time, these objects can accumulate, leading to unnecessary use of etcd storage and a gradual increase in kueue's memory footprint.
+Some of these objects, like finished Workloads, do not contain any useful information that could be used for additional purposes, such as debugging.
+That's why, based on user feedback in [#1618](https://github.com/kubernetes-sigs/kueue/issues/1618) or [#1789](https://github.com/kubernetes-sigs/kueue/issues/1789), a mechanism for garbage collection of finished Workloads is being proposed.

-With the mechanism in place deleting finished Workloads has several benefits:
+With this mechanism in place, deleting finished Workloads has several benefits:
-- **deletion of superfluous information** - finished Workloads don't store any useful runtime related information (that's being stored by Jobs), they aren't useful for debugging, possibly could be used for auditing purposes
+- **Deletion of superfluous information**: Finished Workloads do not store any useful runtime-related information (which is stored by Jobs), nor are they useful for debugging.
+They could possibly be useful for auditing purposes, but this is not a primary concern.
-- **decreasing kueue memory footprint** - finished Workloads are being loaded during kueue's initialization and kept in memory.
+- **Decreasing kueue memory footprint**: Finished Workloads are loaded during kueue's initialization and kept in memory, consuming resources unnecessarily.
-- **freeing up etcd's storage** - finished Workloads are stored in etcd's memory until K8s builtin GC mechanism collects it but by default Custom Resources are being stored indefinitely.
+- **Freeing up etcd storage**: Finished Workloads are stored in etcd memory until Kubernetes' built-in GC mechanism collects them, but by default, Custom Resources are stored indefinitely.

 ### Goals